mdonahue-godaddy/k6-web-dashboard-example/README.md

 This example uses TypeScript to generate JavaScript code that is compiled dynamically by k6 and ran internally within k6.

-## Setup locally:
+## Setup

 ### Assumptions

 This document assumes a certain set of commonly used tools such as git, make, and go have already been installed.

 ### MacOS: